|The Top of The Lake Snowmobile Museum, Naubinway Michigan

 Upper Peninsula Antique Snowmobiles

-The Museum Board is continuing to work on funding for our new building which will be located on the north side of US 2 in Naubinway.
-We currently have so many items coming in, we're about to burst at the seams.
-Hopefully, we'll have more information in the coming months.
+The Museum Board is continuing to work on funding for our new building which is located on the north side of US 2 in Naubinway.
+We have many projects that we would like to do, such as making displays, and finish paving the parking lot.
+All donations are tax-exempt and appreciated very much!

 To establish a facility to preserve and display to the public the history of snowmobiling, including snowmobile related memorabilia and literature.